Mardiear/SRL-behavior-prediction/README.md

 # SRL-behavior-prediction
-This repository contains the code to run sedentary behaviour prediction experiments and process the results.
+This repository contains the code to process the StudentLife Dataset, run sedentary behaviour prediction experiments and process the results.

 ## Process the dataset